Sky Like a Broken Clock: Reception

-Music critic Travis Draeset wrote in his Allmusic review "The result is a set of low-key, abstract story-songs about voodoo, sin, and prostitution, with "Worn Out," the album's closer, having a lullaby-like quality.
+Music critic Travis Draeset wrote in his AllMusic review "The result is a set of low-key, abstract story-songs about voodoo, sin, and prostitution, with "Worn Out," the album's closer, having a lullaby-like quality.
 Phelps' guitar work on this album is fairly straightforward (unfortunately not featuring his signature acoustic slide)."
-Minor 7th also noted the lack of Phelps' slide guitar and wrote: "The great news is that it's great music nonetheless, like discovering a brand-new artist...
-The abstractions that Phelps captures here are not those of musical notes, but of words forming oblique and cryptic, often dark, narratives."

 Buzz McClain of No Depression noted the spontaneity of the recording, writing "The result is understandably raw and primitive, evocative and emotionally effective, made the more so by Phelps’ weary voice and his precise fingerpicking, which is every bit as impressive as his slide...
 This is a mature piece of art, made all the more poignant by the pick-up nature of an ensemble that, somehow, sounds strikingly seasoned."

 PopMatters critic Fred Kovey is equivocal, writing: "Phelps does everything right, but it isn’t quite enough.
 His style of Blues and Celtic influenced singer-songwriting has become so identified with adult contemporary that just being good isn’t enough to pull the casual fan from his torpor...
 Phelps is an excellent guitar player.
 More than anything else, his skill with an acoustic six string is what makes him special.
 But to appreciate his guitar playing you’ll have to listen to the songs over and over; fans may want to, but I doubt the same is true of casual listeners...
 It offers the pleasure of viewing a master craftsman at work, but that pleasure isn’t quite enough."